-Provides the exports of compiler/compiler in unit form, where C-compiler operations are imports to the unit.
+Provides the exports of compiler/compiler in unit form, where C-compiler operations are imports to the unit, although they are not used.

-The unit imports compiler:option[^], dynext:compile[^], dynext:link[^], and dynext:file[^].
-It exports compiler[^].
+The unit imports compiler:option^, dynext:compile^, dynext:link^, and dynext:file^.
+It exports compiler^.

 Options Unit